syedhali/EZAudio/README.md

 [EZAudioPlot](#EZAudioPlot)

-A CoreGraphics-based audio waveform plot capable of visualizing any float array as a buffer or rolling plot.
+A Core Graphics-based audio waveform plot capable of visualizing any float array as a buffer or rolling plot.

 [EZAudioPlotGL](#EZAudioPlotGL)